 The word cosmos originally meant "good order" or a "beautiful arrangement."
 Ancient Greeks used it to describe not just the universe, but the deep harmony they perceived in the natural world.
-Across cultures and spiritual traditions-from Sufism's al-Haqq to Hinduism's Brahman-this sense of universal connectedness continues to shape how people imagine the world and our place within it.
+Across cultures and spiritual traditions from Sufism's al-Haqq to Hinduism's Brahman this sense of universal connectedness continues to shape how people imagine the world and our place within it.

 We all live in a cosmos, but how we understand that the cosmos is shaped by culture, philosophy, and imagination.

 2. Assemblages over systems Rather than viewing the world as a system with clear hierarchies, we propose understanding it as an assemblage: the idea that life is made not from top-down order, but from alliances, relationships, and the symbiotic co-functioning between things.
 Occupying a threshold of spiritual intensity and playful subversion, Dr. Lakra's Monomyth reveals difference not as division, but as a generative space of exchange, where cosmologies encounter one another through embodiment and transformation.
-This view helps us understand the planet not as a machine but as a dynamic, co-created web of beings -from fungi and humans to weather and myths.
-IN DEPTH

 3. Cosmologies shape our worldviews A cosmology is a culturally specific framework for understanding the universe.
 It can be scientific, philosophical, spiritual, or mythological-but it's always a way of defining who or what belongs, and what is left out.
 Cosmologies are made tangible through stories, rituals, images, and artworks.

-Every culture has its own cosmology, and every artwork contains clues about how the world is imagined, ordered, and lived in.
-IN DEPTH
+Every culture has its own cosmology, and every - i- artwork contains clues about how the world is imagined, ordered, and lived in.

 4. Who gets to be visible in the cosmic story?
 Modern science and politics have long excluded nonhuman beings, denying them participation in the realm of the public and in politics.
 The exhibition challenges this by proposing planetary narratives-where animals, spirits, plants, and matter also have a right to belong.
 To live together differently, we must first see each other differently-including the more-than-human.
-IN DEPTH

 5. Cosmograms: visual maps of the universe Cosmograms are artworks that show how people organize their understanding of the universe, and shed light on the ways in which diverse conceptions of the order and constitution of reality are woven into objects and practices.
 They take many different forms, from creation stories, magical-spiritual beings, landscapes, deities, or mythic figures.

-6. From landscapes to worldscapes

-HOME / CHAPTER
+Instead of asking "What is this?" we ask: "What kind of world does this artwork imagine?"

-In the European tradition, certain landscapes-like the Weltlandschaften, world landscapes-compress the world into a single, panoramic view.
+6. From landscapes to worldscapes In the European tradition, certain landscapes like the Weltlandschaften, world landscapes compress the world into a single, panoramic view.
 Often serving as settings for mythical narratives, these works translate the vastness of the world into a legible whole, shaped by emerging humanist techniques like cartography and astronomy.

-Art can help us see the planet not just as a surface to observe, but as a living field of relations and stories.

-IN DEPTH

-HOME / CHAPTERS / COSMOGRAN /IS

-7. Dr. Lakra's mythical collages

-Dr. Lakra's work transforms vintage scientific and ethnographic images into vibrant cosmograms of magical beings, deities, and hybrid creatures.
+7. Dr. Lakra's mythical collages Dr. Lakra's work transforms vintage scientific and ethnographic images into vibrant cosmograms of magical beings, deities, and hybrid creatures.
 These power-figures mediate between species and move across worlds and underworlds.

-These works playfully dismantle the idea of a single, knowable reality, making space for plural truths and unpredictable encounters.
+These works playfully dismantle the idea of a single. - knowable reality, making space for plural truths and unpredictable encounters.

-IN DEPTH